VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 Yet another solution is to increase `-search.cacheTimestampOffset` flag value in order to disable caching for data with timestamps close to the current time.

+### Data updates

+VictoriaMetrics doesn't support updating already exiting sample values to new ones.
+It stores all the ingested data points for the same time series with identical timestamps.
+While is possible substituting old time series with new time series via [removal of old time series](#how-to-delete-timeseries) and then [writing new time series](#backfilling), this approach should be used only for one-off updates.
+It shouldn't be used for frequent updates because of non-zero overhead related to data removal.

 ### Replication